daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ## Will the 21st century see the restoration and rewilding of our forests?: A context for conservation and sustainability

+Innovative solutions to the climate crisis are everywhere, from California to Indonesia, and economics are increasingly driving their implementation.
+In a topic that invokes helplessness, progress on sustainability initiatives make me hopeful.

 ---

-Fall 2018
+*Date*: Fall 2018

-Author: Daniel Furman
+*Author*: Daniel Furman

-Published in Penn Sustainability Review Blog, Fall 2018 (now deprecated website)
+*Published*: Penn Sustainability Review Blog, Oct 2018 (in the group's now deprecated website)

----

-*Overview*: Innovative solutions to the climate crisis are everywhere, from California to Indonesia, and economics are increasingly driving their implementation.
-In a topic that invokes helplessness, progress on sustainability initiatives make me hopeful.

 ---